Lebowski89/blog/content/roles.md

     ├── blog-stack.yml.j2
     └── configs
         └── hugo.toml.j2

 ```

 Above, I have themes files for my Hugo blog which are copied during the play to the hugo/static folder.
-Generally, I prefer to template files during the play, but in cases, such as the above, I don't need to change or edit the files and simply need the file moved into the correct directory.
+Generally, I prefer to template files during the play, but in cases, such as the above, I don't need to change or edit the files and simply need them copied.

 ***